nl253/Dictionaries/README.md

 #### For g:MARKUP types:
 1. look in all g:WORKING_DIRS for files extensions specified by g:MARKUP_EXT.
 2. add to user defined completion

+Basically, if you set these variables properly, it sorts out these options:

+  -   complete
+  -   dictionary
+  -   thesaurus

+giving you strong, plugin free completion.

 ----------------------------------------------------------------------------------------------